aantron/ocaml.org/data/planet/rgrinberg/scrap-your-camlp4.md

 ---

 <p>ppx has been out for a while but it seems like the community has been
 taking its time transitioning away from camlp4.
-There&rsquo;s probably a couple of reasons for that:</p>
+There’s probably a couple of reasons for that:</p>